Skip to main content

 Louisville City Council in a straw poll voted not to consider raising the minimum wage.

-Boulder, Lafayette, Louisville, Longmont, and Erie councils have heard staff presentations of the material, including a virtual discussion with the ECOnorthwest researcher in charge of the Boulder County study.
+Boulder, Lafayette, Louisville, Longmont, and Erie councils heard staff presentations of the material, including a virtual discussion with the ECOnorthwest researcher in charge of the Boulder County study.
 Videos are available on YouTube:

 Boulder - Aug 22, 2024 - at 2:26:00